sharket/linux-lvm-backups/README.md

 ### Requirements:
 * Disk partitions must be provisioned using LVM
 * Volume group (VG) must have enough unallocated free space for the snapshot.
 If the logical volume (LV) being backed up is 60GB in size, then 60GB of free space is needed.
+This might be an overkill (TODO: add a switch / variable to adjust that), but it ensures that changes made to the file system during backup process can't outgrow snapshot size and therefore render it (and the backup image) unusable.
 * Required software: pigz, openssl, pv

 ### Setup: